Jean's Bible Study Topics of the New Testament

 Mat 3-6

-· (194j) Die to self (Process of substitution) Ø Turn from sin to God Ø Yielding Ø Confessing your sin to God
+(194j) Die to self (Process of substitution) >> Turn from sin to God >> Yielding >> Confessing your sin to God

 Mat 3,7-12

-· (122m) Thy kingdom come Ø Manifestations of faith Ø Boldness to rebuke the world for unbelief -- Take another look at the things John the Baptist said to the Pharisees in the Spirit of boldness.
+(122m) Thy kingdom come >> Manifestations of faith >> Boldness to rebuke the world for unbelief -- Take another look at the things John the Baptist said to the Pharisees.
 "Who warned you to flee from the wrath to come?”
-Wasn't it Jesus who was about to come?
-Why did John the Baptist associate Jesus with wrath?
-I thought he was good-natured and came only to help mankind with his sin problem.
+Why did John associate Jesus with wrath?
+I thought He was good-natured and came only to help mankind.
 That's right!
 Anyone who accepts His offer of eternal life through the forgiveness of sin will receive God's blessing, and anyone who tries to hinder that work of redemption, like the Pharisees did, will be removed.
-The nature of God's curse is a reprobate mind, a state of mind that is not able to accept the things of God, no matter how convincing the circumstances.
+The nature of God's curse is a reprobate mind, a state of mind that is unable to accept the things of God, no matter how convincing the circumstances.
 This makes it impossible for them to believe God and receive His blessing.

-· (171f) Works of the devil Ø Manifestations of the devil Ø Outward appearance Ø Decorating the outside to simulate the inside Ø Playing the part to be accepted by men -- God considers our heart above and beyond our works when He judges our good and evil.
-That could work for or against us, depending on our motives.
-For example, we can do great and wonderful things for other people, but if we have ulterior motives, God will take that into account more than the good deed itself.
-In the same way, we can have a good heart, but be stuck in a rut and unable to get out of it, and God will consider what is in our hearts more than the deeds we produce from the bondage of our flesh.
-God is completely aware of what we are experiencing right down to our thoughts and emotions, and He knows when we do something for someone else and when we are doing it for our own selfish interests.
-Take the Pharisees for example; going out to be baptized by John the Baptist was a good thing if you are doing it for the right reasons, but they went out to him because it was the popular thing to do at the time, so that they might look righteous in the eyes of the people.
-They did not seek John's baptism with pure motives, and thus did not receive his reward, which is a repentant heart, which would have prepared them for the soon coming Christ.
+(171f) Works of the devil >> Manifestations of the devil >> Outward appearance >> Decorating the outside to simulate the inside >> Playing the part to be accepted by men -- We can do great things for other people, but if we have ulterior motives, God will take that into account more than the good itself.
+In the same way, we can have a good heart, but be stuck in bondage, and God will consider what is in our hearts more than the deeds we produce from bondage.
+God is completely aware of what we are experiencing right down to our thoughts and emotions.
+Take the Pharisees for example; going out to be baptized by John the Baptist was a good thing if they were doing it for the right reasons, but they went out to him because it was popular at the time, so they might look righteous in the eyes of the people.
+They didn't seek John's baptism with pure motives and thus did not receive his reward, which is a repentant heart in preparation to receive Christ.

-· (173l) Works of the devil Ø The religion of witchcraft Ø Man’s Religion Ø Deeds that are not initiated by God Ø Deeds that are not initiated by the Holy Spirit -- There were many people who went out to be baptized by John, and they may well have been led by the Holy Spirit, but the Pharisees were not led by the Spirit to be baptized by John because they were doing it for the wrong reasons.
-If you want to be baptized for any motive other than faith and love, it is the wrong reason.
-It is a profound truth that everything we do through faith and love will produce a spiritual fruit that will lead to greater spiritual insight and closeness with God, while everything we do outside of faith and love, based on human inspiration or something else, will not produce that result.
+(173l) Works of the devil >> The religion of witchcraft >> Man’s Religion >> Deeds that are not initiated by God >> Deeds that are not initiated by the Holy Spirit -- There were many people who went out to be baptized by John, and they may well have been led by the Holy Spirit, but the Pharisees were not led by the Spirit to be baptized by John.
+If you want to be baptized for any reason other than faith and love, it is the wrong reason.
+It is a profound truth that everything we do through faith will produce spiritual fruit that will lead to greater spiritual insights and a closer relationship with God, while everything we do outside of faith, will not produce the same result.
 That is not to say it won't produce fruit, it just won't be spiritual, and God will not bless it.

-· (185a) Works of the devil Ø The origin of lawlessness Ø Abusing the grace of God Ø Dragging God’s Grace Through The Mud Ø Operating His grace through religion -- There are many people who think that the very act of being baptized will save their souls.
-They also think they can go on from there and live any way they want, completely ignoring God their whole lives and expect to be in His favor just because they had a little water poured over their heads in the name of the Lord.
-I am sorry to report to them that the Scriptures do not back up such blasphemous theology, unless you have forgotten that the whole point of Jesus' sacrifice was to reunite with His creation in a spiritual relationship.
+(185a) Works of the devil >> The origin of lawlessness >> Abusing the grace of God >> Dragging God’s Grace Through The Mud >> Operating His grace through religion -- There are many people who think that the very act of being baptized will save their souls.
+They also think they can go on from there and live any way they want, completely ignoring God their whole lives and expect to be in His favor just because they were immersed in water in the name of the Lord.
+The Scriptures do not back up such theology.
 Baptism is a symbolic representation of our salvation, not the very substance of it.
 Christ Himself is the substance, but we must not pursue Him through religion, rather through faith and love.
-Religion makes a mockery of God's love.
+Religion makes a mockery of God's truth.

-· (230b) Kingdom of God Ø God’s kingdom is a living organism Ø Partaking Ø What we must do to partake of the kingdom Ø Partaking which requires our participation -- With the right heart we may approach God's provision and participate in His ceremonies and offerings and be fully accepted with no questions asked.
-God has prepared not only these things, but also a whole life of service filled with good fruit to enjoy along the way and share with those around us.
-Although it is a simple act, being baptized makes a statement that you believe in Jesus and that you consequently have been made partakers of the Holy Spirit and of the greatness of the age to come.
-To go through God's sanctioned ceremony says that you are willing to do whatever God requires of you from here on, regardless of your past history.
+(230b) Kingdom of God >> God’s kingdom is a living organism >> Partaking >> What we must do to partake of the kingdom >> Partaking which requires our participation -- With the right heart we may approach God's provision and participate in His ceremonies and offerings and be fully accepted with no questions asked.
+God has prepared not only these things, but also a whole life of service filled with good fruit to enjoy along the way and share with others.
+Although it is a simple act, being baptized makes a statement that we believe in Jesus and that we consequently have been made partakers of the Holy Spirit and of the age to come.
+To go through God's sanctioned ceremony says that we are willing to do whatever God requires of us, regardless of your past history.

 Mat 3,7-9

-· (186j) Works of the devil Ø The result of lawlessness Ø The reprobate Ø God’s role in forming a reprobate Ø Marked out for destruction -- Understanding God's role in forming a reprobate is crucial to understanding the doctrine of the reprobate mind.
-The fact is God doesn't do anything to form a reprobate; He simply gives the person what he or she wants.
-(Don't forget, it is the person's mind; they are the ones mostly in control of it.
-We will talk extensively about this later.)
-The searing of the conscience is the central theme—the person practices sin, which numbs the conscience.
-Everyone is guilty of that, but the reprobate's standard for evil is lower than our own.
-That is, there are many things they do that they don't know are evil, but they have no excuse for not knowing.
-Before long they can't tell the difference between right and wrong.
+(186j) Works of the devil >> The result of lawlessness >> The reprobate >> God’s role in forming a reprobate >> Marked out for destruction -- God's role in the formation of the reprobate mind is to simply give the person what he or she wants.
+The searing of the conscience is the central theme in the teaching of the reprobate mind.
+Everyone is guilty of this to some degree, but the reprobate does not recognize sin as evil, and before long they can't tell the difference between right and wrong.
 God's role in all of this is mostly to let it happen, but there is an active role He plays at the end that seals the person's fate, which can be seen in Romans chapters 1 and 2.
-Essentially, He places His mark upon that person, so they can never be saved.
+Essentially, He places His mark upon that person, so they cannot be saved.

 Mat 3-7,8

-· (92i) Thy kingdom come Ø The narrow way Ø What kind of trail is this? Ø All other paths are crooked
+(92i) Thy kingdom come >> The narrow way >> What kind of trail is this? >> All other paths are crooked

 Mat 3-7

-· (76f) Thy kingdom come Ø Wicked motives Ø Motives based on self-righteousness
+(76f) Thy kingdom come >> Wicked motives >> Motives based on self-righteousness

 Mat 3-8